 The Dreaded: Said to be feared by the Nords, the Chimer and even the gods themselves.

 Elves Versus Dwarves: Even though the Dwemer were a subrace of elves, they didn't much care for the other elven races.
-They were frequently at war with the Chimer, the ancesters of the Dunmer, over religious differences (though they did form an Enemy Mine alliance with them when both races were threatened by the Nords), and were distrustful of the Falmer even after the latter swore fealty to them (see Kick the Dog below).
+They were frequently at war with the Chimer, the ancestors of the Dunmer, over religious differences (though they did form an Enemy Mine alliance with them when both races were threatened by the Nords), and were distrustful of the Falmer even after the latter swore fealty to them (see Kick the Dog below).

-Fantasy Counterpart Culture: While the most distinctive aspect of their culture is their heavy use of Steampunk, the Dwemer themselves dressed and wore their beards in a manner akin to Mesopotamian cultures, such as the Babylonians.
+Culture Chop Suey: While the most distinctive aspect of their culture is their heavy use of Steampunk, the Dwemer themselves dressed and wore their beards in a manner akin to Mesopotamian cultures, such as the Babylonians.
 In Skyrim, their armor and weaponry tend to have a very Bronze Age Mediterranean influence.

 Flat Earth Atheist: The split with the Altmer was over religion and magic versus science and reason, with the Altmer choosing the former and the Dwemer choosing the latter.
 They were said to summon Daedra in order to put their divinity to the test.